Please note that the cars or exhibit items shown in this database are part of our collection but may not be on display when you visit.

 The water cooled 4-cylinder B.S.A. was introduced at the 1932 Olympia Motor Show in England.
-The car was an instant success, as buyers were eager to have a quieter, smoother, and easier to start car than the original 2-cylinder car, although it was heavier and not as powerful.
+The car was an instant success, as buyers were eager to have a quieter, smoother car that was easier to start than the original 2-cylinder car, although it was heavier and not as powerful.
 Part of the attraction of the B.S.A. was its low weight; below the 8 cwt.
 (896 pounds) limit, cars were taxed at a far lower rate.
 The heavier 4-cylinder car appeared outwardly identical to its V-twin sibling, but many parts were produced in aluminum to bring the weight below “the magic 896.”
 Three-wheeler production ended in 1936.

 This car is currently for sale.
 Click for here for pricing and more information.

 Country of Origin: Great Britain